Ketchum makes several layoffs across North America

 NEW YORK: Ketchum has laid off staffers across numerous offices in North America.

 Ketchum partner and president Barri Rafferty told PRWeek via email that the firm made the "difficult decision" to let several staffers go in mid-July, after reviewing client needs.
-She did not elaborate on exactly how many people and who specifically was let go or what positions were affected.
+She did not elaborate on exactly how many people and who specifically was let go.

-"We greatly value these individuals and have provided them with financial assistance to support them as they look for another position," she said.
+"Employees ranging from administrative assistant to senior vice president were affected by the changes," she said.
+"We regret having to take these actions.
+We greatly value these individuals and have provided them with financial assistance to support them as they look for another position."

 Ketchum remains committed, she added, to its employees, providing them with learning and development opportunities and "interesting" work assignments.